The reality behind NUGC, a new town at Great Chesterford.

 Will people living in the new town benefit?
-Hhmm… Nice houses but not a lot else.
+Hhmm… Nice houses perhaps but not a lot else.
 This will be a car dependent community, so the traffic problems facing existing communities in the area will also impact people who come to live in the new town.
 There are no plans for primary shopping in the new settlement.

 Will there be Land Value Capture (LVC) for the community’s benefit?
 Unlikely.
 LVC cannot be achieved with certainty unless the land is acquired at its pre-development value.
 The essence of LVC is that profit stays in the community pot to fund a full range of infrastructure needs.
 That is not what the council intends and they have offered no credible alternative.

 Will the landowners and developer benefit?
 Yes, big time.
 For every acre of land sold at development value the owners will retain around 50% of the profit while the developer takes another 20%.
 Development plots in this area sell for upwards of one million pounds per acre.